-During reading Read out or play the Audio recording of the text and ask the children to follow in their Reader.
-Give the children time to look at the map on Reader pages 8-9.
+During reading Read out or play the recording of the text (Audio track 1).
+Ask the children to follow in their Reader.
+Give them time to look at the map on Reader pages 8-9.
 Ask the children: Where do we live?
 What type of forests do we have on Earth?
-Continue to read or play the Audio of the text.
+Continue to read or play the text.
 Every couple of pages, stop and check the children's understanding.
 Ask questions using the present simple tense and encourage the children to answer using complete sentences.
 For example, after Reader pages 22-23, ask: Are cicadas good at flying?
 What eats cicadas?
 Where do cicadas leave their eggs?
 After a few days, what do the adult cicadas do?

 After reading Have a table quiz to check how much information the children can remember from the text.
 Have the children close their books.
-Divide the children in to groups.
-Tell the children that you will be asking them questions based on the information in the text.
+Divide the children into groups.
+Tell them that you will be asking them questions based on the information in the text.
 Ask questions using the present simple tense and tell children that they need to use complete sentences in the present simple to get full marks.
-Then questions based on the text.
+Then, ask questions based on the text.
 For example: What types of forest are there?
 What is the weather like in temperate forests?
 Name two animals that live in temperate forests.
 One child from each group writes down the team's answers.
 After each question, check their answers.
 For each question, award one point for the correct answer, and another point for a full sentence in which the present simple tense is used correctly.
 The team with the most points at the end wins the quiz.
-To finish, play the song Audio on Activity Book page 16.
-Differentiation Extra support Do the Reader and Activity Book activities focusing on the present simple tense orally with the children first, then ask them to write the answers in their books.
-Extension Fast-finishers can choose a type of forest and make a poster about it.
-Their poster should include the Type of forest, Climate/temperature, Animals that live there, Food and Problems.
+To finish, play the song (Audio track 4) on page 63.
+Encourage the children to follow in their Reader and join in.
+Differentiation Extra support Do the Reader activities focussing on the present simple tense aloud with the children first, then ask them to write the answers in their books.
+Extension Fast finishers can choose a type of forest and make a poster about it.
+Their poster should include Type of forest, Climate/ temperature, Animals that live there, Food and Problems.
 Children can illustrate their poster, but ensure they write the text first to avoid them spending all their time on the drawing.